openshift/cluster-api-actuator-pkg/docs/tests.md

 #### Machine API cluster operator status should be available
 * Parallel: Yes
 * ExecTime: ~2s on AWS
+* Recommendation:

-Checks cluster operator status to be available, not progressing and not degraded.
+  * Might be executed in `BeforeEach` block for other Machine API related tests.
+This separate case might be removed Checks cluster operator status to be available, not progressing and not degraded.

 #### When cluster-wide proxy is configured, Machine API cluster operator should  create machines when configured behind a proxy